-Fig. 11 shows the measured or inferred Km for [O2] for enzymes encoded by genes [61] from P. marinus strains, from clades HLI, LLI, LLII/III and LLIV.
-MED4 increases expression of alternative oxidase (‘ubiquinol oxidase (non electrogenic)’) to cope with changes in light [77], by dissipating electrons from the inter-system transport chain.
-The approximate Km for [O2] of ~25 µM for ubiquinol oxidase (non electrogenic) (Fig. 11) is comparable to the lower limit for growth of MED4 in our experiments (Fig. 4).
-We suggest that dependence upon this enzyme excludes MED4 from low oxygen zones.
-The genome scan shows SS120 and MIT9313 lack this gene (Fig. 11), and therefore, lack this oxygen-dependent path to cope with changing excitation.
-Conversely, a gene encoding (S)-2-hydroxy-acid oxidase is encoded in the MIT9313 genome (Fig. 11).
-(S)-2-hydroxy-acid oxidase catalyzes the reaction of 2-hydroxy acid with O2 to produce toxic H2O2 [78].
-(S)-2-hydroxy-acid oxidase has an approximate Km for [O2] of ~250 µM, and produces H2O2, so Growth at lower [O2] may protect MIT9313 from auto-intoxication from production of H2O2.
+Fig 8 shows the measured or inferred Km for [O2] for enzymes encoded by genes [62] from studied P. marinus strains, from clades HLI, LLI, LLII/III and LLIV.
+MED4 increases expression of alternative oxidase (‘ubiquinol oxidase (non electrogenic)’) to cope with changes in light [80], by dissipating electrons from the inter-system transport chain.
+The approximate Km for [O2] of ~25 µM for ubiquinol oxidase (non electrogenic) (Fig 8) is comparable to the lower limit for growth of MED4 in our experiments (Fig 3B).
+We suggest that dependence upon ubiquinol oxidase excludes MED4 from low oxygen zones.
+The genome scan shows SS120 and MIT9313 lack the gene for ubiquinol oxidase (Fig 8), and therefore, lack this oxygen-dependent path to cope with changing excitation.
+Conversely, a gene encoding (S)-2-hydroxy-acid oxidase is encoded in the MIT9313 genome (Fig 8).
+(S)-2-hydroxy-acid oxidase catalyzes the reaction of 2-hydroxy acid with O2 to produce toxic H2O2 [81], with an approximate Km for [O2] of ~250 µM.
+Growth at lower [O2] may thus protect MIT9313 from auto-intoxication from production of H2O2 by (S)-2-hydroxy-acid oxidase.
 We hypothesize that under 250 µM O2 and higher blue light, P. marinus MIT9313 suffered photoinhibition, resulting from the inactivation of PSII caused by the production of the reactive oxygen species, hydrogen peroxide.
-This photoinhibition is compounded by the limited inducible repair mechanism for PSII, due to the absence of FtsH 1 and 2 expression in P. marinus MIT9313 [45].
+This photoinhibition is compounded by the limited inducible repair mechanism for PSII, due to the absence of inducible expression of FtsH 1 and 2 in P. marinus MIT9313 [48].
 We hypothesize that under the conditions of our high light and 2.5 µM or 25 µM O2 experiments, the activity of the (S)-2-hydroxy-acid oxidase enzyme is suppressed.
-As a result, the catalyzed production of hydrogen peroxide is inhibited, leading to less PSII damage, allowing MIT9313 to avoid photoinhibition and circumvent its limitations on PSII repair to exploit higher light.
-Fig. 11 also shows that P. marinus SS120 is the only tested ecotype to lack the pyridoxal 5’-phosphate synthase enzyme.
-The pyridoxal 5’-phosphate synthase enzyme is an important cofactor in the biosynthesis of vitamin B6 [79].
-Vitamin B6 is a potential antioxidant and can effectively quench singlet oxygen [80].
-The absence of the pyridoxal 5’-phosphate synthase enzyme may explain why P. marinus SS120 does not grow as well as P. marinus MIT9313, when exposed to high light stress under 25 µM O2 and not at all under 2.5 µM O2 (Fig. 5).
+As a result, the catalyzed production of hydrogen peroxide is inhibited, leading to less PSII damage, allowing MIT9313 to avoid photoinhibition and circumvent its limitations on PSII repair, to exploit higher light.
+Fig 8 also shows that P. marinus SS120 is the only tested ecotype to lack the pyridoxal 5’-phosphate synthase enzyme.
+The pyridoxal 5’-phosphate synthase enzyme is an important cofactor in the biosynthesis of vitamin B6 [82].
+Vitamin B6 is a potential antioxidant and can effectively quench singlet oxygen [83].
+The absence of the pyridoxal 5’-phosphate synthase enzyme may explain why P. marinus SS120 does not grow as well as P. marinus MIT9313, when exposed to high light stress even under 25 µM O2, and not at all under 2.5 µM O2 (Fig 4).

-Fig. 11: Km values for oxygen metabolizing enzymes.
+Fig 8.
+Km values for oxygen metabolizing enzymes.
 The y-axis represents the log10 concentration of oxygen substrate (µM).
 The x-axis represents the oxygen metabolizing enzymes encoded in at least one of the Prochlorococcus marinus strains in this study.
 The Prochlorococcus marinus strains are indicated in rows.
 The solid circles represent Km values from literature and the asterisks represent predicted values.
 Colours represent the gene counts.
 The red shaded area denotes a Km oxygen concentration range from 230 to 280 µM.
 The green shaded area denotes a Km oxygen concentration range from 5 to 50 µM.
 The blue shaded area denotes a Km oxygen concentration range from 0.5 to 5 µM.
 The black bars show the minimum and maximum Km values.
-Figure was generated using a filtered subset of the annotated phytoplankton gene sequences dataset from Omar et al. [61].
+Figure was generated using a filtered subset of the annotated phytoplankton gene sequences dataset from Omar et al. [62].